TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

     Groups that:

     - Sign up for the gentleman list on a certain private tracker.
-    - Only did a few releases
+    - Have only done a few releases
     - Are not on the list but have a few releases on their name
     - Follow the [Contributing General Guidelines](https://github.com/TRaSH-Guides/Guides/blob/master/CONTRIBUTING.md#general-guidelines){:target="_blank" rel="noopener noreferrer"}.